jgresswright/portfolio-rater-irr-sql/README.md

 ### Query Categories

 1. **Aggregation & Joins** — Per-evaluation agreement computed as a MAX−MIN spread across raters, broken down by domain.
-Replicates the R project's finding that opinion evaluations show the lowest agreement of any domain, this time via direct SQL aggregation rather than Fleiss' Kappa.
+Opinion evaluations showed the widest spread in this dataset, though the effect is small (0.79 vs. ~0.76 for other domains) and traces at least partly to this dataset's rater pool having fewer opinion-domain experts (2 of 12) than any other domain — worth noting as a modeling artifact rather than a validated real-world pattern.

 2. **CTEs & Window Functions (LAG)** — Per-rater rolling volatility, computed as the average absolute delta between a rater's consecutive ratings.
 Surfaces a real spread between the most-volatile rater (R008, ~1.76 average delta) and the most-consistent (R007, ~1.54).